 Williston Park is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Williston Park’s overall crime rate is lower than average for the country.

-Despite being a small village, Williston Park has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Williston Park, a lot of people use the train to get to work every day though Williston Park is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 If knowledge is power, Williston Park is a pretty powerful place.
 52.96% of the adults in Williston Park have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.